Overview of My Research

 Reported a high incidence of idiopathic Normal Pressure Hydrocephalus in patients with memory impairment and dementia; developed a simple diagnostic tool and showed improvement of cognition, balance, and gait following ventriculo-peritoneal shunting.

-Research continues to be a strong commitment and passion and I have extensive research experience in both Australia and England.
-My earlier research in England explored the role of lipids and insulin in relation to alcohol consumption, smoking, obesity, menopause and Alzheimer’s disease.
-My research in Launceston focused on the role of obesity and the metabolic syndrome in Alzheimer’s disease and the benefit of exercise in a randomised controlled study.
+Research continues to be a strong commitment and passion and Dr. Razay has had extensive research experience in both Australia and England.
+His earlier research in England explored the role of lipids and insulin in relation to alcohol consumption, smoking, obesity, menopause, and Alzheimer’s disease.
+His research in Launceston focused on the risk factors for Alzheimer’s disease, especially the role of obesity and the metabolic syndrome, whilst also investigating the benefit of exercise in the treatment of Alzheimer’s Disease in a randomised controlled study.

-My latest research pointed to the high incidence of idiopathic normal pressure hydrocephalus and developed a simple tool for its diagnosis.
-It also confirmed the benefit of shunt surgery in improving cognition, balance and gait.
-The research has been presented at national and international meetings and has been published in refereed international journals (see publications and conferences).
+Dr. Razay’s latest research pointed to the high incidence of idiopathic normal pressure hydrocephalus and developed a simple tool for its diagnosis.
+It also confirmed the benefit of shunt surgery in improving cognition, balance, and gait.
+The research has been presented at national and international meetings and has been published in refereed international journals.